 Hypertension is rather rampant among Emiratis and approximately 40.8% of Emirati adults between the ages of 35-70 years suffer from hypertension, as revealed by a study conducted by the Dubai Health Authority (DHA)

-Fasting during Ramadan can be well tolerated in patients with controlled and mild hypertension who continue their medication during Ramadan and there is no significant increase in blood pressure in critical periods of the day during fasting.
+Fasting during Ramadan can be well tolerated in patients with controlled and mild hypertension who continue their medication during Ramadan season in UAE and there is no significant increase in blood pressure in critical periods of the day during fasting.

-Our team of doctors at First Response Healthcare have prepared the following medical tips for patients with hypertension to follow during the month of Ramadan.
+Our team of doctors at First Response Healthcare have prepared the following medical tips for patients with hypertension to follow during Ramadan season in uae.
 Hypertension patients that have been declared fit by their physicians may use the following tips to help them participate in the fast.

 Consult your Doctor